-Anybody with children has probably thought to themselves, “I can’t wait until they are older and the parenting gets easier.”
-However, those currently parenting tweens and teens might have a few words to say about the idea of things being easier as the tribe gets older.
+Most parents have probably thought they couldn’t wait until their kids got older so parenting would be easier.
+But those currently parenting tweens and teens might have a few words to say about it.
+You know, the idea of things being easier as the tribe gets older.

-“I have three sons, two of whom are teens and I would say our parenting efforts have ramped up substantially with our teen boys,” says Gena Ellis.
-“You think because they can feed and clothe themselves, shower without supervision and they seem more independent that you can back off, but the reality is, the teen years almost require more parenting, just in a different way.”
+“I have three sons, two of whom are teens.
+I would say our parenting efforts have ramped up substantially with our teen boys,” says Gena Ellis.
+“You think because they can feed and clothe themselves, shower without supervision and they seem more independent that you can back off.
+But really, the teen years almost require more parenting, just in a different way.”

 When children are young the focus is on teaching them right from wrong, how to be polite and what it means to share along with learning to count, and know their colors.
 As children mature things get a bit more complicated as parents realize the decisions made during these formative years will impact them in the future.